blakewatson/htmlforpeople/src/13-reusable-html-with-php.md

 Okay, let's break it down.
 First, we need to open a pair of PHP tags.
 Inside, we'll define a function called `aria_current` with one argument: a variable called `$url`.

 You can see where I added some notes called _comments_.
-Every line that starts with two slashes (`//`) is considered a comment and is ignored—it's there just for people.
+Every line that starts with two slashes (`//`) is considered a comment and is ignored—it's there just for people who are looking at the code.

 The first bit of code is an _if statement_.
 PHP has a global variable called `$_SERVER` with all kinds of information, including which page is currently being visited (what it calls the `REQUEST_URI`).
 So we grab that and see if it matches the URL of the given nav item (remember, we are running this function for each nav item).
 If it does, we will output `aria-current="page"` using the `echo` statement.
 In that case, the output will appear at the point where we called the function (which is inside the `<a>` tag, where attributes go).
 After the `echo` statement, we use `return` to stop the function from running further—we're done.